medvision-io/docs/content/pages/v0.2/local-pacs-security/local-pacs-security.md

 ```

 You can assign user to more than one role.
 When assigning to admin role (`admins`), user automatically get permission to every action possible. __You should never give the admin permission to untrusted users__.
 Other two roles can be assigned separately.
 You can create editor (`editors`) without `read` access (this can be used for devices that only store data into PACS). _Editor_ can update and create data.
 Delete action is available only for _Admin_. _Viewer_ is a basic role and safe to use for most of the users.
 This should be your default account for your users.

+Enter user credentials in [Authentication](/latest/managing-servers-inside-the-dicom-viewer/#authentication) section in your server settings.